Cao1224/recipeRatings_EDA/README.md

 - In this case, I simulate the distribution of mean differences under the null hypothesis is 1000 times and p-value is 0.0.

 ### Conclusion
+Since the p-value is 0.0, which is less than significance level of 0.05, we can reject the null hypothesis.
+This means that there is no significant change in the average protein content of recipes between two periods (`2008-2013` and `2014-2018`).
+At the same time, from the Empirical Distribution of the Mean Difference of Protein Content Between Two Periods, we rarely see a differece of about 5 proteins.
+Therefore, we reject the null hypothesis that a significant change in the average protein content of recipes between two periods (2008-2013 and 2014-2018).

+In addition, I think there could be several confounding factors that could affect the average protein content of recipes between two periods (2008-2013 and 2014-2018).
+  1. Changes in dietary trends could affect the average potein content of the recipes.
+First, if you are a bodybuilder or a person who exercises a lot, you need to consume more protein, this way the average protein content of the recipe goes up.
+Second, if more people switched to sustainable foods, vegetarian or plant-based diets, the average protein content of recipes would drop.
+  2. Changes in cooking techniques that have influenced the protein content of the recipes.
+Depending on time and cooking tool and methods (pressure cooker vs. slow cooker) affectss the amount of protein in a recipe.
+  3. The availability of ingredients could have changed between the two periods, leading to differences in the protein content of the recipes.
+  4. Changes in portion sizes of recipe could affect the amount of protein.